natterstefan/zoom-slack-status-updater/README.md

 ### Step 3 - Configure Zoom-Slack-Status-Updater App

 1. Duplicate [slack-status-config-example.js](./slack-status-config-example.js)
    and rename it to `slack-status-config.js`.
+Do the same with `.env.example` and rename it to `.env`.
 This should happen automatically thanks to a `postinstall` script.
 2. Now you have to create a config object for each slack workspace you want to update when a Zoom meeting starts.
 In the next step you will get to know how to add environment variables (for your tokens)